Berney Arms

 Difficulty

 The walk from Berney Arms train station to Great Yarmouth is around 5.5 miles.
-It should take you two to three hours to complete and the route is mostly flat.
-There are a number of stiles and gates on the way and conditions can become muddy in wet weather.
+It should take you two to three hours to complete, and the route is mostly flat.
+There are a number of stiles and gates along the way, and conditions can become muddy in wet weather.

 Facilities

-As the Berney Arms is currently closed for refurbishment, there are only limited facilities available on the walk.
-A café adjacent to the pub is occasionally open in the summer months, however it’s a good idea to pack your own drinks and sandwiches as facilities can’t be guaranteed.
-In Great Yarmouth, you’ll find an excellent choice of pubs, restaurants, shops and public transport links.
+As the Berney Arms Inn is currently closed, there are no facilities available at the site.
+A small café adjacent to the pub is occasionally open in the summer months, but it’s best to bring your own drinks and snacks as availability cannot be guaranteed.
+In Great Yarmouth, you’ll find a wide range of pubs, restaurants, shops, and public transport links.

-The entire area around the pub and train station is part of the Berney Marshes RSPB Nature Reserve.
-This means that you’re likely to spot a host of visiting and native birds as you explore the watery landscape.
-On the way, you’ll also pass through Halvergate Marshes and be able to enjoy sweeping views over Breydon Water.
+The surrounding area, including the pub and train station, is part of the Berney Marshes RSPB Nature Reserve.
+This means you’re likely to spot a variety of native and migratory birds as you explore the wetlands.
+Along the route, you’ll also pass through Halvergate Marshes and enjoy sweeping views over Breydon Water.